 The thing about it is that I don’t feel old.
 And I will be happy for little Stella to call me whatever she likes.
 However, I will have to draw the line at “Big Mama,” which is more a sensitivity about my spreading waistline than my actual age.

 Maggie chose “NeNe” for my granny name, but Zach doesn’t like it as it sounds “mean-hearted.”
 So, Maggie settled on “LuLu” for some undefined reason.
 As I wrote above, I had my own Granny Lou— whom I adored—so LuLu seems a fitting title in her honor.
 I shall wear it thankfully.

 In spite of the fact that I am not that grandmother with granny fever, Stella Ruth does seem to take a shine to me.
 Maggie and I adore babysitting her and she has a growing supply of toys and baby accoutrements at our house.
 Maybe it is just that my life is SO FULL that becoming a grandmother is just another beautiful facet of my ever-unfolding life?
 Real women are grandmothers and grandmothers are real women.
 And, sometimes, a real granny has a job and life in addition to their life as “granny.”
 It is a part of that modern family that we love so much.

 In honor of Stella, and all the real women out there, who are also mothers, grandmothers, aunts, and sisters, and in honor of the number five, (along with the joy of the first taste of a cold apple), a little Alabama Chanin baby bib.

 This project works up quickly for all of us real grannies who have busy lives, but can also be sewn by little aunts who are only six.

-Baby Bib pattern (download from our Resource Downloads page)
+Baby Bib pattern (download from our Resources page)